-8 Wonderful Things to Do in Kotor and Surroundings
+8 Wonderful Things to Do in Kotor and Surroundings in 2025

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, with no additional cost to you.
-I only recommend products or services I tried or I find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

 Nestled in the farthest corner of Kotor Bay, the walled city of Kotor is a lively and picturesque place and a must-see in the Balkans.
 I spent one week in Kotor in mid-June and fell in love with its cute little alleys, the surrounding nature, and the gorgeous bay enclosed within the mountains.